 Producer: CORINNA DÄSTNER

-Supported by Federal Office of Culture Switzerland, Filmfunding Bern, Cinéforom, Succes Passage Antenne SRG.
+Supported by Swiss Federal Office of Culture, Film Funding Bern, Cinéforom, Succes Passage Antenne SRG.